Return to Home Page

 Descent from 808m top to Cadha ne Beaucaich (photo by Dave):

-On reaching the scrambling section I chucked my poles down about 15m – easier with hands-on.
-On reaching Cadha ne Beaucaich, we stopped to re-group, take the opportunity to admire the incredible A’ Ch’eir Ghorm ridge and have a look at the wee Howff.
+On reaching the scrambling section I threw my poles down about 15m; easier with hands-on.
+On reaching Cadha ne Beaucaich, we stopped to re-group, took the opportunity to admire the incredible A’ Ch’eir Ghorm ridge and have a look at the wee Howff.

 Looking back to 808m top: